• Academic Dishonesty

 Class Attendance Policy

-The College expects students to attend classes.
-The College does not, however, set specific guidelines regarding procedures and penalties for absences.
+The University expects students to attend classes.
+The University does not, however, set specific guidelines regarding procedures and penalties for absences.
 Instead, each faculty member sets his/her own guidelines as deemed appropriate for each learning experience.
 Instructors will distribute their specific course attendance policies as a part of the course syllabus during the first week of classes.
 Students have the responsibility of knowing these attendance policies.

 Late Class Start